 If you are visiting, there’s one room that remains in darkness.
 Despite having a sound electrical supply, every lightbulb installed would instantly explode.
 Anyone who ventures to the area is pushed and pulled, so it’s widely believed that it’s the work of a particularly angry spirit.

-There you have it: four of the creepiest places to visit in the UK this Halloween — they’re not for the faint-hearted.
-Stagecoach services operate in all of these areas; just look out for headless horsemen bus drivers.
+There you have it: four of the creepiest places to visit in the UK this Halloween!
+They’re not for the faint-hearted so you might want to travel in numbers using one of our great value Autumn tickets.